roryokane/Transcribe-xsc-file-converter/README.md

   - [Node](https://nodejs.org/) and [npm](https://www.npmjs.com/) are installed.
 - For you, the user:
   - You know the basics of running a program on the a command line and piping input to it.
-  - You are okay with receiving JSON as the output of this tool; you can massage the JSON into the format you need.

 ### Installation